What is the Esperal alcohol implant?

 The effect of the Disulfiram alcohol implant most commonly lasts for a period of 8-12 months.
 The next Esperal implant procedure can only be performed after the previous implant's effect has expired.

-Implant usage strategies
+Long-term usage strategies

 Why choose the implant at Nasz Gabinet?